A Place in Change

 Sam Laughlin

-These photographs are the first from a new series which explores annual cycles of change in the natural world.
+These photographs are the first from a new series which explores annual change in the natural world.
+The works are durational and are a continuation of Laughlin's interest in Time as manifested in natural cycles.
 They are to be produced each year in phase with the seasons.
-The works are durational and are a continuation of my interest in time as manifested in natural cycles.
-Ultra-long exposures make visible the rapid annual growth of plants and trees.
-With shutter speeds ranging from two days to two weeks in length, the gradual movement of their growth is distilled over time into single photographs.
-The blurring within the images is the result of their growth and of their response to the movement of sun across the sky (a process known as phototropism).
+Ultra-long exposures make visible the spring growth of plants and trees.
+By utilising shutter speeds ranging from hours, to days and even weeks in length, Laughlin distils the movement of growth into single photographs.
+Gradual changes that occurred during the exposure slowly accumulate on the negative over time.
+Lengthening stems, unfurling leaves and the plants' response to the passage of the sun through the sky are rendered as blurring, reminding us that nothing remains still as the earth rotates on its tilted axis.

 Website